The most common stereotype about Italians is the immediate association with pizza, spaghetti, and mafia.

 We Italians are very judgmental and we make fun of foreigners when it comes to food and fashion.
 But in a nice way, of course.
 One of the things that make us laugh is when we see people eating spaghetti with a spoon because it’s simply not Italian.
 I know, there is nothing wrong with doing it, it’s not that you are ordering a pizza with pineapple, but still, if you can learn how to roll the spaghetti around your fork without the help of the spoon, you get more “Italian style scores”.

 And if you think about it, it’s exactly the same wrist movement, but instead of using the spoon as a base, you would use the plate.
 Try it and let me know how it goes!
 I am sure you will do great!

 Oh and the spaghetti must not be cut!

 Don’t order butter for your bread, instead use it for the “scarpetta”

 When you go out for dinner or lunch you will be served bread, different kinds of delicious bread which you can eat either while waiting for your meal if you are starving and can’t wait for the plate to come or to clean up your plate when you are done.
 This is called “fare la scarpetta” and although it can seem gross, it’s a common thing in Italy and socially accepted.
 And no we don’t use butter on bread.
 This is something mums used to prepare for their kids for “merenda”.
 At 4 pm it’s snack time for kids and some of the old treats, bread with butter and sugar.
 Ah, yes we don’t even have salted butter, although somewhere you might even find it now.

 Don’t ask for ranch dressing for your salad

 Forget about whatever you are using to dress your salad and say hello to your new friend the super healthy Extra Virgin Olive Oil, and balsamic vinegar.

-And now you will finally find out what’s the flavor of salad and you might even like it
+And now you will finally find out what’s the flavor of salad is and you might even like it.

 Don’t ask for pepperoni pizza and expect this